Val1806/Jordao_Platform/README.md

 As indicated previously, the menu tabs allow you to access the different tables in the database.
 We have as submenus:

-Equipment Attributes : This submenu brings together the attribute tables which allow you to create a Equipment.
+- <ins>***Equipment Attributes***</ins> : This submenu brings together the attribute tables which allow you to create a ***Equipment***.

-All Equipments : This submenu includes the table Equipment, which brings together all the equipment entries in the database.
+- ***All Equipments*** : This submenu includes the table ***Equipment***, which brings together all the equipment entries in the database.

-Components Tables : This submenu groups together the component tables, namely Compressor, Evaporation Fan, Condenser Fan And Blade Condenser.
+- Components Tables : This submenu groups together the component tables, namely Compressor, Evaporation Fan, Condenser Fan And Blade Condenser.
 These components, associated with a Equipment, will make it possible to form a Product final.

-All Products : This submenu includes the table Product, which brings together all the product entries in the database.
+- All Products : This submenu includes the table Product, which brings together all the product entries in the database.

-Reference Tables : This submenu groups together the tables containing the reference values ​​linked to temperature, climatic conditions and energy measurements.
+- Reference Tables : This submenu groups together the tables containing the reference values ​​linked to temperature, climatic conditions and energy measurements.
 These tables are all read-only.

-Other Features : This submenu brings together all the additional functionalities of the site:  Expansion Valve Orifice Calculation to find the right valve and/or the right orifice according to our needs / simulations.
+- Other Features : This submenu brings together all the additional functionalities of the site:  Expansion Valve Orifice Calculation to find the right valve and/or the right orifice according to our needs / simulations.

 ## Inserting into a table